Hot Food Insurance

 Risks don't end when the food leaves the premises if you have a delivery service; and this is why delivery staff need hot food delivery insurance.

 Unfortunately, people deliving hot food tend to have more accidents than the average.
 Whether they deliver by bike, car, scooter, van or motorbike they are statistically at a higher risk on the road than other road users.

 This is because hot food needs to be kept that way; and no matter how carefully the food items are packed some cooling is going to happen.
 Also; most delivery drivers have a certain number of deliveries to make in order to earn their keep.
 These facts mean that there is a tendency for drivers delivering takeaway food to go a bit faster than they really should, which increases the likelihood of accidents.

 In addition, the greatest demand for food to be delivered is when the weather is bad, and during the evening, and both these conditions make for more difficult driving conditions.

 Motor insurance companies insist that those delivering food are properly insured to do so and without this cover delivery drivers risk heavy fines and other penalties which could lead to losing a driving licence.
 So, when insuring you shop, don't forget to insure your delivery staff too!

-What kind of insurance do we need?
+What kind of insurance does a hot fast food shop need?